Nice Girls Don't Get the Corner Office: Unconscious Mistakes Women Make That Sabotage Their Careers book cover

 Who Should Read Nice Girls Don't Get the Corner Office: Unconscious Mistakes Women Make That Sabotage Their Careers?

-This book is perfect for anyone interested in career and looking to gain actionable insights in a short read.
+This book is perfect for anyone interested in general and looking to gain actionable insights in a short read.
 Whether you're a student, professional, or lifelong learner, the key ideas from Nice Girls Don't Get the Corner Office: Unconscious Mistakes Women Make That Sabotage Their Careers by Lois P. Frankel will help you think differently.

-• Readers who enjoy career and want practical takeaways
+• Readers who enjoy general and want practical takeaways

 • Professionals looking to apply new ideas to their work and life